WbTstr/wbtstr.github.io/README.md

 Note that configuration presets can be reused among fixtures.
 For a complete overview of the configuration options, please consult the [API reference](/api.html).

 ### Capture elements
-WbTstr supports capturing of page elements, through CSS selectors, in two ways: `return` or `out` values.
-The two tests below demostrate the two variants.
+WbTstr supports capturing page elements, through CSS selectors, in two ways: `return` or `out` values.
+This is demonstrated by the two tests below.

 ```csharp
 [TestCase]